VarelaBioinfo/VarelaBioinfo.github.io/_posts/2021-03-13-vim-is-your-friend.md

 ---
 title: "VIM is your friend, you just need to get to know him."
 categories:
-    - Post Formats
+    - Data science
 tags:
-    - Post Formats
+    - VIM
-    - readability
+    - basic
-    - standard
+author: alfredo

 ---

 ![vim is your friend](/assets/images/vim-is-your-close-friend.png)

 So there I was, with a completely black screen on my terminal trying to type something but every key I pressed was only making everything worse.
 Never have I thought typing a letter would be such a pain.